Mike Shanahan to have suite-eye view of son Kyle coaching Sunday night against his former Broncos

 Although this is the ninth consecutive NFL season that has gone on without Shanahan serving as a coach, he has been an unofficial coaching consultant for his son Kyle since the latter became the 49ers head coach in 2017.

+There was a little to-do about the Shanahans in 2019 when Kyle and the 49ers were here for a joint practice and preseason game.
+But Sunday night will be for keeps.

 So far, Mike has attended the 49ers’ season-opener in Chicago (a 19-10 loss in soggy, rainy conditions) and last week in Santa Clara against the Seattle Seahawks (a 27-7 win).
-The Broncos’ game will be three out of three that dad personally attends.
+The Broncos’ game Sunday will be three out of three that dad personally attends this season.

 “I don’t always do that,’’ Mike Shanahan said.
 “It all depends on what we have going as a family.
 We go back and forth.
 It all depends on how the season is going, and where they’re playing, and flights, and all that kind of stuff.